Code-Institute-Submissions/PP-MilestoneProject/README.md

         self.assertEqual(len(data), 5)
 ```
 The reason why the function was called multiple times is to make sure new data is appended to player.json instead of overwritting the whole file.
 The function will be updated to take two parameters of player_name and file_name instead of hard-coded data.

+As the function to identify whether or not a player name entered exists in player.json has been implemented, further tests has been put in place to ensure that the application will not create duplicates of player record in player.json.
+This serves as the first step of implementing the requirement "Multiple players can play an instance of the game at the same time" where players are identified by a unique player name.